What Wet Suit Should I Use in Pattaya?

 Full wet suits can be found in many different thicknesses made for different water temperatures.
 Full suits cover the entire body including arms and legs up to wrists and ankles.
 A full wet suit such as this offers great protection and if fitted correctly can be extremely warm and comfortable.
 We find that the wreck divers in Pattaya opt for the longer full wet suit to avoid abrasions on the rusty wrecks that we have in Pattaya bay and Samesan fishing village.

 A neoprene suit made with short legs and arms that is primarily used in warmer water temperatures and ideal for Pattaya.
 A 3mm can literally be worn all year around for most divers.
-The 3mm Short dive wet suit is provided within the scuba diving internship training programs that are offered at Mermaids.
+The 3mm Short dive wet suit is provided within the training programs offered at Mermaids.
 The 3mm shorty is included as standard but can be upgraded to any other suit that we have or can gain from our Phuket suppliers (Dive-supply).
 Mermaids hold stock of and sell dozens of different types of wet suits, rash vests and other scuba dive underwater apparel.

 A neoprene vest made with about 2mm thick neoprene that has no sleeves, primarily used to keep core body warm.
 Many divers wear these over the top of a wet suit or indeed underneath.
 For those that dive on holiday during the hot seasons it may not be worth it.
 For the professional divers that work in one are all year that do notice the few degrees difference throughout the year this the wet-vest can be a good option and additional.